elimirks/miscprojects/6502kit/README.md

 - fffc-fffd: must be set to 8000, to tell the processer to jump to that starting position
 - fffe-ffff: Unused
 - 6000-600f: IO chip.
 See section 2 of the data sheet for what each address does.
+- 6002:      Data direction register B, used for the LCD
+- 6000:      IO data register B, used for the LCD
 - 0000-00ff: "Zero page".
 Faster access memory than the rest of the address space
 - 0100-01ff: Stack
 - 0200-3fff: General purpose RAM